Disability in India: National

 India enacted the Persons with Disabilities (Equal Opportunity, Protection of Rights and Full Participation) Act in 1995 to provide recognition to the rights and special needs of disabled people in the country.
 It also provided for reservations for persons with disabilities in government jobs and higher educational institutions.
 The Rights of Persons with Disabilities Act, 2016 replaced the earlier legislation and increased the number of recognised disabilities from seven to 21.
 While the 1995 legislation had reserved 3% of government jobs, the new legislation reserves 4%.
 Under the new legislation, all institutions of higher education run or funded by the government must reserve 5% of their spaces for enrollment for people with disabilities.

 The rights of persons with psychosocial disabilities are protected under the Mental Health Care Act, 2017.
 The Rehabilitation Council of India Act, 1992 created the Rehabilitation Council of India, which is tasked with training rehabilitation professionals and promoting research in rehabilitation and special education.
 Another law governing disability affairs in India is the National Trust for the Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities Act, 1999, or simply National Trust Act.
 This law created the National Trust, which is a government body that works with volunteer networks and Disabled People's Organizations and also forms local-level committees that appoint legal guardians for people with disabilities deemed to need them.

 Government policy

 Issues related to disability are addressed by the Department of Empowerment of Persons with Disabilities, which falls under the Ministry of Social Justice and Empowerment.
 The government of India has also enacted initiatives such as the Accessible India Campaign to make public spaces and transportation barrier-free for persons with disabilities.

 The usage of the term Divyangjan ("those with divine abilities") has been promoted by Prime Minister Narendra Modi as an alternative to the term "Persons with Disability".
 However, disability rights activists have called it condescending and derogatory.

+Accessibility in Transport

+Significant legal challenges have shaped the accessibility of air travel in India.
+In 2006, activists Subrata Pramanick and Rajiv Ranjan filed a landmark complaint (Case No. 3197/2006) against Deccan Aviation (Air Deccan) before the Court of the Chief Commissioner for Persons with Disabilities.
+The case challenged the airline's practice of charging a "wheelchair tax" of ₹500 for mobility assistance.
+This litigation, cited in the company's 2006 SEBI prospectus, contributed to the eventual mandate that all Indian carriers provide wheelchair assistance to passengers with disabilities free of charge under Civil Aviation Requirements (CAR).